yucombinator/trailstolove/content/posts/2025-08-29-sahale-glacier/index.md

 stats:
   where: "North Cascades National Park, WA"
   distance: "12.82 mi / 20.62 km"
-  elevation: "4,204 ft / 1,281.2 m"
+  elevation: "4204 ft / 1281 m"
   date: "2025-08-29 to 2025-08-30"
 categories: ["Backpacking", "Washington"]
 tags: ["Backpacking", "Trail Report", "Glacier", "North Cascades"]
-description: "A one-night adventure to Sahale Glacier Camp in the North Cascades."
+description: "A last-minute lottery win and a night camped under the glacier in the North Cascades."
 thumbnail: "images/trips/sahale-glacier.jpg"
 image: "sunset.jpg"
 ---

 ## Trip Overview

-Sahale Glacier is one of the most sought-after backpacking trips in Washington State, after the [Enchantments](/blog/2022/08/enchantments-traverse/).
+Sahale Glacier is one of the most sought-after backpacking trips in Washington State, second only to the [Enchantments](/blog/2022/08/enchantments-traverse/).
 Many people try their luck every year at the Early Access lottery for their chance to sleep amongst the jagged peaks of the North Cascades.

 I can understand why: the location was spectacular, right at the foot of an actual glacier and a great place to watch the sunset and sunrise.
 The “most scenic toilet in the state” is up here!

 I had wanted to camp at the glacier for years, but never managed to get quite so lucky with the lottery.
-This year, I managed to get a permit for Sahale Glacier Camp with a last-minute cancellation, so I only had a two-day notice to plan it out and make the trip!
+This year, I managed to get a permit for Sahale Glacier Camp with a last-minute cancellation, so I only had two days' notice to plan and make the trip!

 ## Planning & Logistics

-- Permit required for Sahale Glacier Camp (high demand, lottery system)
+- Permit required for Sahale Glacier Camp (high demand, [lottery system](https://www.recreation.gov/permits/4675322))

 This is probably the most challenging part of the trip; only 4 groups are allowed per night.
-In the spring, the park opens up an Early Access lottery to offer reservations.
+In the spring, the park opens an [Early Access lottery](https://www.recreation.gov/permits/4675322) for reservations.
 Even then, securing this permit is highly competitive.
 Luckily, cancellations happen, and walk-up permits are offered if you have the chance to swing by a permit office.

 Additionally, unlike other backpacking permits in other parks, this permit is issued in-person!
-This means you need to visit the Wilderness Information Center in Marblemount.
+This means you need to visit the [Wilderness Information Center in Marblemount](https://www.nps.gov/noca/planyourvisit/permits.htm).

 - Trailhead: Cascade Pass
 - Water sources: Streams along the trail, glacier melt